Lumen maintenance

-Lumen maintenance is the most useful gauge to determine the lifetime or useful light output rating of an LED light source.
+Lumen maintenance is a gauge to determine the lifetime or useful light output rating of an LED light source.
 Unlike traditional light sources such as incandescent lamps, LEDs rarely fail outright and instead continue to emit light, albeit at slowly diminishing rate over time.
 Lumen maintenance is the luminous flux remaining (expressed as a percentage of the initial output) at any selected elapsed operating time.
 Lumen depreciation is the luminous flux lost over time, and thus the complement of lumen maintenance.

 Lumen maintenance compares the amount of light produced from a light source or from a luminaire when it is brand new to the amount of light output at a specific time in the future.
 For instance, if a luminaire produced 1,000 lumens of light when it was brand new and now produces 700 lumens of light after 30,000 hours, then it would have lumen maintenance of 70% at 30,000 hours.
 Useful lifetime estimates for LED lighting products are typically given in terms of the expected operating hours until light output has diminished to 70% of initial levels (denoted L70 life).
 This percentage was favored because research indicates that most users fail to notice the slow loss of light until well after it passes the 70% mark.
 However, many lighting designers have pointed out that a 30% loss of light is pretty poor performance and some manufacturers have responded by providing L80, and even L90, data (that is, the life until the LED has lost 10% of its initial brightness).

 There are a number of methods for controlling lumen maintenance areas: